-- Possible causes of rash in people with HIV include HIV infection itself, other infections, HIV medicines, and other medicines.
+- Possible causes of a rash in people with HIV include acute HIV infection, other infections, some HIV medicines, and other medicines.

 - If you have HIV, tell your health care provider if you have a rash.
 A rash that may not seem serious can be a sign of a life-threatening condition that requires immediate medical attention.

 Why do people with HIV develop a rash?